Keto Protein Chaffle with Salted Caramel Collagen Syrup

 What is a protein chaffle?

-A chaffle is a low-carb waffle made primarily of egg and cheese.
-I use mozzarella here, but you can substitute with 1 oz of cream cheese if you prefer.
-Cheddar works too.
+A keto chaffle is a low-carb waffle made from egg and cheese.
+I use mozzarella here, but cream cheese (1 oz) gives a slightly denser texture and cheddar adds more savory flavor.
+Both work well.

-Adding protein powder gives the chaffle more substance, tones down the eggy or cheesy flavor, and means no almond flour or coconut flour needed.
-Look for protein powders that are zero carb or close to it.
+Adding protein powder gives it real substance and tones down the eggy or cheesy taste that can be strong in a plain chaffle.
+It also means no almond flour or coconut flour needed.
+I look for protein powders that are zero carb or close to it.
+If you want something lighter and fluffier in a different style, try my keto souffle pancakes.

 For a lower fat option, use two egg whites instead of the whole egg.